 - ability to get housing and loans, and/or

-No. At least, not right away.
-Law enforcement officers are suspicious of alleged victims who recant their allegations of intimate partner abuse.
-They assume alleged victims have ulterior motives, such as:
+Law enforcement officers are suspicious of victims who take back their DV allegations.
+Police assume they have ulterior motives, such as:

-- Family is pressuring them to take back their story; or
+- family is pressuring them to recant their story, or

-Moreover, prosecutors may have sufficient evidence that DV occurred despite the victim’s protestations.
-For example, the alleged DV incident may have been captured on video.
-Or there may be credible eyewitnesses willing to testify.
+Moreover, prosecutors may have independent evidence that DV occurred.
+For example, the alleged incident may have been captured on video, or there may be credible eyewitnesses willing to testify.

 A judge will dismiss a DV case only if the prosecutor claims under oath that insufficient evidence exists to prove guilt beyond a reasonable doubt.
-So if the victim insists on recanting – and the only evidence of DV is the victim’s initial accusation – prosecutors may choose to drop the case before trial for lack of proof.8
+So if the victim insists on recanting – and the only evidence of DV is the victim’s initial accusation – it is likely that prosecutors will choose to drop the charges before trial.8

 If you are convicted of a felony or a violent misdemeanor, you will lose gun rights permanently.
 However, if you are convicted of a non-violent misdemeanor, you may be able to keep your gun rights.9